 What is also interesting to see is that threat actors are leveraging unsecure Internet of Things (IoT) devices to launch some of these large DDoS attacks.
 The immediate solution is for manufacturers to eliminate the use of default or easy passwords to access and manage smart or connected devices.
 That said, consumer adoption will be tricky, but this change is critical for the greater security of all.
 This response will hinder many of the global botnets that are created and deployed for malicious use.

 DDoS attacks can impact businesses of all types and sizes.
 Retail stores, enterprises and service providers can all find themselves at threat of the DDoS crosshairs.
-According to a recent report commissioned by A10 Networks in its A10 Networks IDG Connect report - everyone is a target, but some types of businesses come under fire more frequently.
-Entertainment and gambling are targeted the most targetted, with 33 percent of DDoS attacks aimed at that industry, followed by advertising media and web content (28 percent), and traditional and online retail (22 percent).
+According to a recent report that we commissioned - the A10 Networks IDG Connect report - everyone is a target, but some types of businesses come under fire more frequently.
+Entertainment and gambling are targeted the most, with 33 percent of DDoS attacks aimed at that industry, followed by advertising media and web content (28 percent), and traditional and online retail (22 percent).

-The IDG Connect report found the average company suffers 15 DDoS attacks per year (some averaging as many as 25 DDoS attacks annually), and the average attack causes at least 17 hours of disruption, whether that's downtime, latency, denied customer access or crashes.
+Going back to our IDG Connect report we found the average company suffers 15 DDoS attacks per year (some averaging as many as 25 DDoS attacks annually), and the average attack causes at least 17 hours of disruption, whether that's downtime, latency, denied customer access or crashes.
 That's 255 hours of disruption a year, can businesses afford this level of interruption?

 I would suggest that the answer is probably not.
 So to be properly prepared, businesses must brace for the worst-case scenario.
 The following points below outline four main steps in prevention to ensure networks can stand up to a DDoS attack: